 While on the customer's view of the catalog, you would not want to add that customization line.

 If you wanted to get super precise, you could use a slightly more optimized strategy:

-- When going back from the "add product" page to the "list products" page, pass along the ProductID that was just added.
+- When saving the "add product" page before going back to the "list products" page, call

 WaitForIndexesAfterSaveChanges to ensure that the changes made in the session are already indexed.